pinkx-xlink/web-dev-portfolio-3d/README.md

 ## The Solution

 Thanks to Google, Netlify debugging tips, and my sheer determination, my portfolio was up and running, live and online at long last!
 I've had issues deploying **specifically ReactJS** projects to Netlify before, but this project taught me that the process generally goes smoother when I deploy my websites through the terminal using NPM commands and sync it to the repository instead of manually deploying the static folder on the Netlify website.

+## What I Learned

+This project was full of firsts, including the 3D ThreeJS models and the animatd icon carousel (which I'm very happy about, because the last time I tried to build an icon carousel it didn't go as well 😅).
+There were also plenty of opportunities for me to get additional practice with tools I started using recently but still have plenty to learn about, including GSAP animations.
+And to my surprise, building my portfolio helped me feel like I'm rapidly becoming a TailwindCSS expert!
+I started studying TailwindCSS a few months ago on a whim, and after seeing how easy it was to use it to make my portfolio look great on all devices, I'd rather not think about my development life before Tailwind!
+Last but not least, after completing this website, I'm confident that I could import and use Lucide React components in my sleep.

+##

 ![My Web Development Portfolio: large screen view](./public/images/portfolio-md.png) _Tablet View_